hugegene/Car-Parts-Stockist-Web-Application/README.md

-# Online-Car-Parts-Stockist
+# Car-Parts-Stockist-Web-Application
-This is a project to create a online car parts stockist system using Java Spring MVC Framework.
+This is a project to create a car parts stockist web application system using Java Spring MVC Framework.
+The system allows the mechanics to record the car parts left and used in the inventory and the service staff to record car repair transactions.